framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 **Multi-sampled Accumulated Depth of Field** (**MSADOF**) is an advanced DOF add-on for ReShade developed by murchalloo.
 It renders depth of field without using a depth buffer for the blurring process, greatly increasing the possibilities of defocused captures.
 This is an advanced guide that aims to cover the usage of MSADOF, as well as its setup process for you and other users.

 @alert important
-MSADOF requires **ReShade 5.2+ with full add-on support** and supported [Otis_Inf camera tools](https://patreon.com/Otis_Inf). *All cameras newer than the 31st of May 2022 should have support for MSADOF, look for "interpolation factors" in the camera changelogs.*
+MSADOF requires **ReShade 5.2+ with full add-on support** and supported [Otis_Inf camera tools](https://patreon.com/Otis_Inf). *All cameras newer than the 31st of May 2022 should have support for MSADOF, look for "Supports IGCS Connector" in the "Versions and compatibility" table of each [game](https://opm.fransbouma.com/Gamespecificfunctionality.htm).*
 @end

 @alert neutral